 Pregnant women often report symptoms of insomnia due to stress and anxiety about labor, delivery, motherhood, and balancing parenting with work or school.
-Other pregnancy related problems such as discomfort, back pain, and fetal movements also contribute to sleep loss.
+Other pregnancy-related problems such as discomfort, back pain, and fetal movements also contribute to sleep loss.

 Restless Leg Syndrome

-Restless leg syndrome (RLS) is a condition characterized by sensations in the legs such as cramping, itching, aching, burning, creeping, or pulling that occur when the legs are at rest, most notably while in bed.
+Restless leg syndrome (RLS) is a condition characterized by sensations in the legs such as cramping, itching, aching, burning, creeping, or pulling that occurs when the legs are at rest, most notably while in bed.

 The symptoms are relieved only by moving the legs temporarily.
 Shortly after movement, the legs begin to develop the sensations again.
 These uncomfortable feelings can make sleep difficult, as the need to constantly be moving the legs to reduce symptoms keeps sufferers awake.

 Obstructive sleep apnea (OSA) is a sleep disorder characterized by interrupted breathing during sleep as a result of an obstruction of the upper airways.
 Fatty tissues of the throat relax and collapse back into the airways during sleep.
-The results are loud snoring followed by pauses ain breathing, and then gasping or choking sounds as the brain partially wakes from sleep to force the body to increase breathing effort.
+The results are loud snoring followed by pauses in breathing, and then gasping or choking sounds as the brain partially wakes from sleep to force the body to increase breathing effort.
 These partial awakenings from sleep reduce the overall quality of sleep making suffers experience excessive daytime sleepiness during the daytime.
 Morning headaches are also associated with lower oxygen levels in the blood.

-Women who are already overweight are more likely to develop sleep apnea as a result of an excess build up of fatty tissues in the throat due to the added weight gain experienced during pregnancy.
+Women who are already overweight are more likely to develop sleep apnea as a result of an excess build-up of fatty tissues in the throat due to the added weight gain experienced during pregnancy.

 Nocturnal gastroesophageal reflux disease (GERD)